 Mention company values and most people think of the framed pictures stuck up on walls in the break out area.
 You know, the ones showing mountain climbers summiting snow capped peaks, with the word "teamwork" emblazoned across the sky in bold capital letters.
 And that, for the most part, is as far as most company values go.
 But to leave them hanging there is a massive missed opportunity.
 Because, defined and used well, brand values can create a strong culture and a high-performance organisation.
 So, here's how to define brand values and use them to great effect.

 Simply put, brand values are the things a brand cares most about - what it values.
 They are important because they codify the leadership's approach to doing business, so that as it grows, and the leaders are less personally involved with every employee, their "way" continues to run throughout the organisation.
-And even after they're no longer part of it.
+Even after they're no longer part of it.
 Think of brands like Cadbury's which was started in 1824.
 It was built on Quaker values, which stood for well over a century, until it merged with Schweppes in the 1969.

 So, brand values are there to guide the behaviour and actions of the people in the business, from top to bottom.
 When used properly, values help them to make the "right" decisions independently, creating a consistent experience of the brand over time, and helping to build its reputation.
 Values are part of the "how" in Simon Sinek's golden circles, working alongside the "why" which is communicated through the brand's purpose and vision.